Caviana: History

 In 17th and 18th Century, the Aruã made Caviana their stronghold.
 They called the island Uyruma, and lived mostly on its eastern coast.
-Their chief in the mid of the 17th Century was called Piyé.
-They called their main settlement the Village of Piyé (Aldeia de Piyé) after him, until it was renamed Rebordelo by the Portuguese.
+Their chief in the mid of the seventeenth century was called Piyé.
+They called their main settlement Piyé's Village (Aldeia de Piyé) after him, until it was renamed Rebordello by the Portuguese.

 Chief Piyé was present when the Treaty of the Mapuá was signed, but he refused to swear an oath of obedience to the Kingdom of Portugal.
 Between 1725 and 1728, the Aruã repeatedly needed to defend themselves from attacks by the French together with an indigenous group from neighbouring island Mexiana under their leader Gaaimara.
-In 1760, the village was renamed Rebordelo by the Portuguese missionary Antônio de Santo Agostinho.
+In 1760, the village was renamed Rebordello by the Portuguese missionary Antônio de Santo Agostinho.
 It had a mission post of the Order of Saint Anthony.
-In 1763 the village of Rebordelo suffered a fire.
+In 1763 the village suffered a fire.

 Aldeia de Piyé had been a great centre of Aruã culture, but after decades of harassment by the French and the Portuguese, most of them migrated.
 They first settled on Marajó, mainly in the basin of the Ganhoão River.
 Later, many moved to what is now Amapá and French Guiana.
-In 1816, there were still 279 Aruã living in Rebordelo.
+In 1816, there were still 279 Aruã living in Rebordello.
 Many left the area after the Revolt of the Cabanos between 1834 and 1836.
 When Nimuendajú visited the area around 1920, he counted three houses and a wooden chapel.
 In 2006, only parts of wooden fundaments and the ruins of a church could be found.